 The Pros and Cons of Knots in Wood

 Knots are imperfections that cause living wood grain to grow around them.
 These imperfections are just part of what makes wood a beautiful material with which to work, but can also contribute to possible defects in structural strength for construction lumber.
 Dead branches drop off healthy, living trees all the time, and wood knots appear in the trunk where branches died.

 Wood knots make beautiful wood displays.
-Ironically, it is the very curves and bends in wood grain that make knots so attractive to view.
-The wood grain waves its way around the knot.
+Ironically, it is the very curves and bends in the wood grain that makes knots so attractive to view.
+The wood grain weaves its way around the knot.
 If you have a closer look, notice how the grain pattern slopes up to 90 degrees to get around wood knots.
 Remarkable.
 This is why many consumers enjoy having decorative wood with knots.

 While wood knots carry visual appeal, they adversely affect wood strength.

 Wood strength in knots can be assessed in two ways: tensile strength and compressive strength.
 These measurements allow us to predict how much load (weight) wood can safely bear before collapsing.
 Tensile stress elongates or expands an object.
 Compressive stress shortens or compresses the material.

-Since knots are defects which weaken lumber, this weakening effect is more serious when the lumber is subjected to forces perpendicular to the grain and/or tension than when under load along the grain and/or compression.
+Since knots are defects that weaken lumber, this weakening effect is more serious when the lumber is subjected to forces perpendicular to the grain and/or tension than when under load along the grain and/or compression.
 Please note that the extent to which wood knots affect the strength of wood depends on their position, size, number, and condition.